Washington Metro: History

 Metro construction required billions of federal dollars, originally provided by Congress under the authority of the National Capital Transportation Act of 1969.
 The cost was paid with 67% federal money and 33% local money.
 This act was amended on January 3, 1980, by the National Capital Transportation Amendment of 1979 (also known as the Stark-Harris Act), which authorized additional funding of $1.7 billion to permit the completion of 89.5 mi of the system as provided under the terms of a full funding grant agreement executed with WMATA in July 1986, which required 20% to be paid from local funds.
 On November 15, 1990, the National Capital Transportation Amendments of 1990 authorized an additional $1.3 billion in federal funds for construction of the remaining 13.5 mi of the 103 mi system, completed via the execution of full funding grant agreements, with a 63% federal/37% local matching ratio.

 In February 2006, Metro officials chose Randi Miller, a car dealership employee from Woodbridge, Virginia, to record new "doors opening", "doors closing", and "please stand clear of the doors, thank you" announcements after winning an open contest to replace the messages recorded by Sandy Carroll in 1996.
 The "Doors Closing" contest attracted 1,259 contestants from across the country.

 Over the years, a lack of investment in Metro caused it to break down, and there have been several fatal incidents on the Washington Metro due to mismanagement and broken-down infrastructure.
 By 2016, according to The Washington Post, on-time rates had dropped to 84%, and Metro service was frequently disrupted during rush hours because of a combination of equipment, rolling stock, track, and signal malfunctions.
 WMATA did not receive dedicated funding from the three jurisdictions it served, Maryland, Virginia, and D.C., until 2018.

-Seeking to address negative perceptions of its performance, in 2016 WMATA announced an initiative called "Back2Good," focusing on addressing wide array of rider concerns, from improving safety to adding Internet access to stations and train tunnels.
+Seeking to address negative perceptions of its performance, in 2016, WMATA announced an initiative called "Back2Good," focusing on addressing a wide array of rider concerns, from improving safety to adding Internet access to stations and train tunnels.